 How to Become a Web Designer

 Originally, web designers handled the look and feel of a website only.
-These days, however, many people in this industry extend this role into web building, which means building the functionality, managing the CMS and maintaining the website.
+These days, however, if you take the example of firms such as WebCitz (or similar ones), even if they are creating a website for municipal purposes, they are helping the people in that specific industry to extend this role into web building, which means building the functionality, managing the CMS and maintaining the website.
 You don’t need any qualifications to become a web designer.
 These are some skills that will be required:

 - An eye for, and ability to design a website’s layout and functionality.
 It should be organised and structured in a way that is easy to navigate and user friendly.

 - An understanding of colours and fonts and how they enhance a website.